 - Lump Sum-100 percent of the Applicable Sum Insured less any previously paid claims in respect of Early Stage Cancer shall be payable on the first diagnosis of the specified Major Stage Cancer, provided the same is acceptable.

-- Premium Waiver Benefit-From the following policy anniversary, all future premiums will be waived, and the policy will be free of all liabilities excluding the extend of Income Benefit as indicated above.
+- Premium Waiver Benefit-From the following policy anniversary, all future premiums will be waived, and the policy will be free of all liabilities excluding the extension of Income Benefit as indicated above.

 No payment for any subsequent claims under Early Stage Cancer or Major Stage Cancer would be acceptable once a Major Stage Cancer Benefit has been paid.

 If the life assured makes claims for different stages of same cancer at the same period, the benefit will only be paid for the higher claim that is admitted under the policy.